ssrome/fcc_markdown_previewer/README.md

 - Bootstrap
 - [Marked](https://github.com/markedjs/marked/)

-You can see the project on [Netlify](https://focused-colden-a447c1.netlify.app/)
+You can see my markdown previewer project on [Netlify](https://focused-colden-a447c1.netlify.app/)

 In the project directory, you can run: